CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 I_{t+1} = g(I_t, M_t)
 $$

 Identity continuity is modular.
-New provenance signals, freeze-signature types, or referent-tracking primitives may be added under the same determinism and boundedness constraints that govern the rest of the meaning state.
+New provenance signals, freeze-signature types, or referent-tracking primitives may be added under the same determinism and boundedness constraints.

 ---

-# **8. Meaning Commitment and Replay Determinism**
+# **9. Meaning Commitment and Replay Determinism**

 TS commits meaning so that it can be replayed deterministically.